Out of Stock

-In Remembrance of War, The naming of the Peace rose was in 1945 after the devastation of the Second World War.
+In Remembrance of War, The naming of the Peace Rose was in 1945 after the devastation of the Second World War.
 But we think the name and this rose a fitting remembrance to be planted to remember those who died or suffered from the tragedy of the First World War.

 The Rose eventually became known as Peace.
-In early 1945 Meilland wrote to Field Marshal Alan Brooke (later Vicount Alanbrooke) to thank him for his key part in the liberation of France and to ask Brooke if he would give his name to the rose.
+In early 1945 Meilland wrote to Field Marshal Alan Brooke (later Viscount Alanbrooke) to thank him for his key part in the liberation of France and to ask Brooke if he would give his name to the rose.
 Brooke declined, saying although he was honoured to be asked, his name would soon be forgotten.
 He suggested a much better and enduring name would be ‘PEACE’.

 Later in 1945 Peace roses were given to each of the delegations at the inaugural meeting of the United Nations, each with a note that read: